The Hyt\"onen-Vuorinen L^{p} conjecture for the Hilbert transform, with an extended energy side condition, when (4/3)<p<4 and the measures share no point masses: Introduction

 \item $L^{p}$\emph{\ specific two weight tools}: A new vector-valued Theorem \ref{using Carleson} for Carleson measures with $1<p<\infty $; the square function Theorem \ref{square thm} for corona martingale differences that uses Burkholder's theorem (from \cite{Bur1} and \cite{Bur2}); extension (\ref {FS vv}) of the vector-valued maximal inequalities of Fefferman and Stein \cite{FeSt} to the dyadic setting of a general measure (observed by J.-L. Luna-Garcia), as well as the useful Lemma \ref{disjoint supp}; and finally a Corona Martingale Comparison Principle in Proposition \ref{CMCP} that can be viewed as a variant of the comparison principles for martingale differences in J. Zinn \cite{Zin}. \end{enumerate}

-In particular we point to the challenges of the \emph{far} and \emph{stopping } forms in Sections 7 and 9, whose analysis takes up the bulk of this paper, and moreover requires the restriction to $p<4$ for handling the stopping form.
+In particular we point to the challenges of the \emph{far} and \emph{stopping } forms in Sections 6, 8 and 9, whose analysis takes up much of this paper, and moreover requires the restriction to $p<4$ for handling the stopping form.